brevzin/brevzin.github.io/_posts/2019-01-15-if-constexpr-isnt-broken.md

 { }
 ```

-Here we have a new kind of awkwardness with the necessary duplication of `requires requires`{:.language-cpp} (necessary due to parsing ambiguity), and the same awkwardness with the `template`{:.language-cpp} keyword, but it works.
+Here we have a new kind of awkwardness with the necessary duplication of `requires requires`{:.language-cpp} (which I've always assumed was necessary due to parsing ambiguity... but I'm not entirely sure), and the same awkwardness with the `template`{:.language-cpp} keyword, but it works.
 The other form in which this kind of initialization appears is a little easier for us to deal with:

 ```d
 static if (hasMember!(Hook, "max"))